mauroservienti/NServiceBus.Extensions.DispatchRetries/README.md

 await endpointInstance.Send(new AnotherMessage());
 ```

-In this last case, both `AMessage` and `AnotherMessage` are always dispatched immidiately without using any batching.
+In this last case, both `AMessage` and `AnotherMessage` are always dispatched immediately without using any batching.

 ## Usage